0

 “Please do.”

-The skin of her hands is too thin to fully contain blood vessels and the carpometacarpal joints at the base of her thumbs are flat where they should bulge, and bulged where they should be flat.
 She glances once more at his graph.
-Her fingers move octopus-style, each being controlled by its own brain.
+Then her hands begin to move.
+The skin of her hands is too thin to fully contain blood vessels and her carpometacarpal joints at the base of her thumbs are flat where they should bulge, and bulged where they should be flat.
+Nonetheless, her fingers move octopus-style, each being controlled by its own brain.
 In her right hand, her throwing hand, she holds two strands of live yarn simultaneously.
-One is between her thumb and forefinger, and the other between her forefinger and middle finer.
-After knitting about three inches she pauses.
+One is between her thumb and forefinger, and the other between her forefinger and middle finger.
+After knitting a few stitches she pauses.

 Her right hand lifts off the needle for a moment in a needless flourish, then slowly she slides the stitches back.
 She speaks as her hands knit the next grouping of stitches.
 “Sometimes in life one must back up before going forward.
 This is one of those times.
 Think of if as pulling back on a bow before loosing the arrow.
 Or rocking a stuck vehicle backwards before driving foreword.
 Or apologizing before attempting to resume a relationship.
 Undoubtedly you can think of other examples.”